Rookout/deployment-examples/aws-ecs/cloudformation/README.md

 | ------------- | ------------- |
 | AlbDNSName | FQDN of load_balancer in case CreateLB variable set to true.
 Can be used as CNAME target in case of using external DNS. ![Route53 RefDoc](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) |

+**Note:** You can use alb dns name directrly to access datastore/controller.
+By default if loadbalancer is used and certificate arn is provided, datastore will be securely published on 443 port of load balancer, controller will be securely published with default port 7488.
+In case if certificate arn is not provided datastore will be published via HTTP on port 80.
+Task can be accessed publicly directly via public ip in case of default vpc, datastore default port is 8080, controller's - 7488.

 **vpc.yaml**
 | ParameterName  | Description | Default |
 | ------------- | ------------- | ------------- |